rdmpage/australian-faunal-directory-coldp/README.md

 - convert to SQL `php tosql-bib.php > bib.sql`

 - import CSV files into database `sqlite3 ../afd.db ".read bib.sql"`.
 The use of “.read” seems to avoid character encoding issues (see https://stackoverflow.com/a/36468283/9684 ).

+- there may still be encoding issues, especially with author names. `SELECT PUB_AUTHOR FROM bibliography WHERE PUB_AUTHOR LIKE “%”;` will find these.
+The CSV file `authorfixes.csv` has a list of replacements to make, the script `fix-author-encoding.php` applies these to the data.

+- repeat this process for taxa by downloading taxa CSV files, fixing encoding, converting to SQL, and uploading to database: `sqlite3 ../afd.db ".read taxa.sql"`